tryphe/trader/candlestick-puller/README.md

 `./candlestick-puller BTC-USDT M12d12y2015 invert` Will save to the file `BITTREX.BTC_USDT.5` when finished.

+### Updating existing candles
+To update a market, supply `update` for the date:

+`./candlestick-puller LTC-BTC update`

 ### Candlestick intervals

 Currently, only 5 minute candles are supported.
 Please fork the code if you would like to change it.